A separation theorem for entire transcendental maps: Local Counting. Proof of the Main Theorem

 \subsection{Proof of the Main Theorem}

 The setup for the proof of the Main Theorem is very similar to the setup in Section \ref{Global counting}, so we will use the notation introduced there.
 Let $\FF$ be a finite full and complete collection of fundamental domains (see Definition~\ref{Full and complete collections}).
 Let $P, \Gamma_\alpha, r_\alpha$ be as in the proof of Theorem \ref{Global counting theorem}, and $\hat{U}$ be the the region bounded by $\bigcup(r_\alpha\cup \Gamma_\alpha)$.
 Let $V$ be a basic region for $f$.
-Recall that we only have to consider the case in which there are at least two basic regions, so that without loss of generality $V\cap\delta=\emptyset$.
+For simplicity of exposition, we assume that rays in $\partial V$ intersect the circle $C_R$ in a single point.
+At the very end of the proof we will indicate how to slightly modify the construction to deal with the case of multiple intersections.

 Assume first that there are no virtual fixed points in $V$.
 Let $\Vhat=V'\cap\widehat{U}$, where $V'$ is $V$ after being modified near the boundary fixed points as in Lemmas \ref{Enlarging rfp} and \ref{Enlarging pfp}.
 Recall that when modifying the region, repelling fixed points on $\partial V$ end up inside $V'$, while parabolic fixed points do not.
 Without loss of generality, $R$ is large enough so that all fixed rays associated to the fundamental domains in $\mathcal{F}\cap V$ have their landing points in $\Vhat$.
 Let $\GV$ be the boundary of $\Vhat$.

 The difference with respect to the global counting in Section \ref{Global counting} is that we additionally have to calculate the contributions to $\ind (f(\GV)-\GV,0)$ made by the (pieces of) fixed ray pairs in $\GV$.
-Observe that there is one and exactly one fixed ray pair on $\GV$ separating $\delta$ from $\Vhat$.
-Let { $\{P_i\}_{i=1}^k$} be the collection of $k$ preimages of $P$ which are contained in $\GV$, labeled so as to respect the order in which they are encountered when moving along $\GV$ counterclockwise.
-Also, let $s_i$ be the arc along $\GV$ joining two consecutive points $P_i$ and $P_{i+1}$, { where indices are taken mod $k$} (see Figure~\ref{J}).
+Observe that, {if $\delta \cap V =\emptyset$}, there is one and exactly one fixed ray pair on $\GV$ separating $\delta$ from $\Vhat$.
+Let $\{P_i\}_{i=1}^k$ be the collection of $k$ preimages of $P$ which are contained in $\GV$, labeled so as to respect the order in which they are encountered when moving along $\GV$ counterclockwise.
+Also, let $s_i$ be the arc along $\GV$ joining two consecutive points $P_i$ and $P_{i+1}$, where indices are taken mod $k$ (see Figure~\ref{J}).